Euclidean mirrors: enhanced vacuum decay from reflected instantons: Assisted mechanism: fields with poles

 The pole structure for this field is of multitype.
 However, the (first) relevant pole for $g(x_4) = \sec^2(\tilde \omega x_4)$ is located in

 which leads to the following invariant

-The above result indicates that the combined Keldysh parameter has to satisfy $\tilde \gamma > \pi/2$, otherwise we would find $a \in \mathbb{C}$ which is forbidden, means no closed instanton solution can exist.
+The above result indicates that the combined Keldysh parameter has to satisfy $\tilde \gamma > \pi/2$, otherwise we would find $a \in \mathbb{C}$, means no closed instanton path.
 Below this critical value,

-there will be no drastic effect of the weak field and we are left with the static field case.
-This is the known result in \cite{Schutzhold:2008pz} obtained for a strong Sauter field in the limit $\omega \ll \tilde \omega$.
-In this limit, the strong field can be assumed as locally static, as it is seen by the weak rapid field.
-It is clear that this can only be expected for the case of large frequency differences.
-As soon as the lower frequency approaches larger values, the inhomogeneity of the strong field will dominate below the critical value ${\tilde \gamma}^\mathrm{crit}$.
-This situation will be discussed in Sec.~\ref{sec:critical-inhomogeneity}.
-Above the critical threshold, it will be again the weak high-frequent field that enhances the vacuum decay via the assisted mechanism.
+there will be no effect of the weak field and we are left with the strong static field contribution, see \cite{Schutzhold:2008pz}.
+Note that even the weak mode does not contribute, there will be a non-zero, but small decay rate due to the non-perturbative strong mode.
+Here, the strong field can be assumed as locally static as it is seen by the weak but rapid field.
+It is clear that this can only be expected for the case of a large frequency difference.
+As soon as $\gamma$ approaches larger values, it will have substantial effects below the critical value ${\tilde \gamma}^\mathrm{crit}$, see Sec.~\ref{sec:critical-inhomogeneity}.

 Coming back to the present example, inserting the pole $x_4^\mathrm{p}$ into the modified solutions \eqref{eq:computed-instanton}, we plot the instanton path for different frequencies $\tilde \omega$ as shown in Fig.~\ref{fig:instantons-sauter}.
-As one can observe, the size of the instanton decreases with larger combined Keldysh parameter $\tilde \gamma$.
-This shrinking will then increase the rate $\mathcal{R} \sim \exp(-\mathcal{W}_0)$, since the stationary action decreases as soon as the size of the instanton is reduced.
-Such lense shaped instantons also apply if the strong field is a spatially inhomogeneous Sauter field \cite{Schneider:2014mla}.
-After inserting the pole into the solution \eqref{eq:computed-W}, the stationary worldline action for the assisted process reads
+The size of the instanton decreases with larger $\tilde \gamma$.
+This shrinking will then increase the rate $\mathcal{R}$, since $\mathcal{W}_0$ decreases as soon as the size of the instanton is reduced.
+Such lens shaped instantons also apply if the strong field is a spatially inhomogeneous Sauter field \cite{Schneider:2014mla}.
+After inserting the pole into the solution \eqref{eq:computed-W} we find \cite{Schutzhold:2008pz}

-This is again the literature result \cite{Schutzhold:2008pz}.
-Alternatively, we would get this result by plugging the instanton solution from above into \eqref{eq:gen-W} and integrating over $u \in [0,1/4]$.
+Alternatively, one would get this result by plugging the instanton solution from above into \eqref{eq:gen-W} and integrating over $u \in [0,1/4]$.